achuchulev/vault-mysql-dyn_logins/README.md

-# Use Vault to create dynamic logins to a mysql database so that an app will be able to use it for its database backend
+# Use Vault to create dynamic logins to a mysql database backend and Consul Template and Envconsul tools to integrate  application with Vault

 ### Prerequisites